By RYAN NAKASHIMA

 "Avatar" was supposed to change everything.
-Enthusiastic television executives expected the movie to spur 3-D's transition to American living rooms, boosting sales of new TVs and giving people a reason to pay more for 3-D channels.
+Enthusiastic television executives expected the movie to spur 3-D's transition to American living rooms, boosting sales of TVs and, they hoped, getting people to pay for 3-D channels.

 That never happened.

 Only 2 percent of TVs in the U.S. are able to show 3-D programming, according to the most recent data from research firm IHS Screen Digest.
 That's about 6.9 million sets out of 331 million.
-After this year's Christmas buying rush, IHS expects the number of 3-D-capable televisions installed in homes to jump to 19.3 million, mostly because 3-D viewing technology is being built into most new large-screen TVs.
-But even with the jump, 3-D TVs will amount to less than 6 percent of all sets.
+After this year's Christmas buying rush, IHS expects the number of 3-D-capable televisions in homes to jump to 19.3 million, mostly because many new larger TVs automatically include the technology.
+If you're in the market for a big-screen TV, you're likely to wind up with 3-D, too.
+Even so, 3-D TVs will amount to fewer than 6 percent of all sets.

 "We've learned with every passing day that we were ahead of the curve further than we thought we were," said Bryan Burns, the business leader for ESPN 3D.
 "We hit the on-ramp earlier than we realized at the time."

-Why 3-D television hasn't become a national craze is a mystery to some in the industry, considering the wide acceptance of 3-D movies at theaters.
-But 3-D content is expensive to produce, and as a result there's not a lot of it.
-Some of the content isn't very good.
-Some people find the special glasses required for 3-D TV uncomfortable.
-And many wonder whether it's worth the extra cost.
+At movie theaters, 3-D has attracted lots of viewers.
+But not at home.
+There's a supply problem: 3-D TV is expensive to produce, so there's not a lot of it.
+Of the content out there, some isn't very good.
+There's an equipment problem: Some people find the special glasses required for 3-D TV uncomfortable.
+And there's a money problem: Many wonder if it's worth the extra cost.

-"It was kind of fascinating to me, but it's not all there," said Tim Carter, a graphic designer in Sarasota, Fla., who bought a large, high-end 3-D TV with other high-end features last year for about $1,800.
+"It was kind of fascinating to me, but it's not all there," said Tim Carter, a graphic designer in Sarasota, Fla., who bought a large 3-D TV with other high-end features last year for about $1,800.

-Watching home movies on disc requires a 3-D Blu-ray player that can cost another $120 and each disc set purchase runs around $27, according to IHS.
-(3-D movies are usually bundled with other discs.)
+Watching home movies on disc requires a 3-D Blu-ray player that can cost another $120, and each set of 3-D Blu-ray discs costs about $27, according to IHS.

 All that for the privilege of watching 3-D at home in your pajamas.